Expulsion of Jews from Spain: Expulsion

 On January 2, 1492, the Catholic Monarchs of Spain conquered the Emirate of Granada.
-The last Muslim king, Muhammad XII (Spanish: Boabdil), withdrew to Alpujarras in an event that ended the Reconquista, although the idea of a continuous or tightly orchestrated Reconquista has been challenged by modern scholars.
+The last Muslim king, Muhammad XI (Boabdil), withdrew to Alpujarras in an event that ended the Reconquista, although the idea of a continuous or tightly orchestrated Reconquista has been challenged by modern scholars.

 A letter sent by the Catholic Monarchs to the Bilbao City Council in 1490 stated that under canon law and the laws of the kingdoms, Jews were tolerated and allowed to live in the kingdoms as subjects and vassals.
 Joseph Pérez considers that "the myth of the 'Spain of the three cultures,' widely used as an element of propaganda, is so far detached from historical reality that it can only generate new elements of confusion."
 In Christian kingdoms, according to Henry Kamen, both Jews and Muslims were treated "with contempt" and the three communities "lived separate existences."
 In Muslim kingdoms, on the other hand, Christians and Jews were required to pay a tax to profess their religion.

 In the twelfth and thirteenth centuries, Christian anti-Judaism in the West had intensified, which was reflected in the harsh anti-Jewish measures agreed at the Fourth Council of the Lateran called in 1215 by Pope Innocent III.
 The peninsular Christian kingdoms were not at all oblivious to the growth of increasingly belligerent anti-Judaism – the Castilian statutory code of Siete Partidas stated that the Jews lived among Christians "so that their presence reminds them that they descend from those who crucified Our Lord Jesus Christ", but the kings continued to "protect" the Jews for the important role they played in their kingdoms.

 In the fourteenth century, the period of relative tolerance towards the Jews ended, passing into a phase of increasing conflict.

 What changes are not the mentalities, it is the circumstances.
 The good times of the Spain of the three religions had coincided with a phase of territorial, demographic, and economic expansion, in which Jews and Christians did not compete in the labor market: both the former and the latter had contributed to the general prosperity and shared their benefits.
 The militant anti-Judaism of the Church and the mendicant orders barely found an echo.
 The social, economic and political changes of the 14th century, however, including the wars and natural disasters that preceded and followed the Black Plague, created a new situation. [...]
 [The people] believed they were victims of a curse, punished for sins they must have committed.
 The clergy invited the faithful to repent, change their behavior, and return to God.
 It was then that the presence of the "deicidal people" among Christians was considered scandalous.